perchouli/codernitydb/docs/design.rst

 1. Database - a database to use in single process/thread environment
-2. DatabaseTreadSafe - a database to use with threads, readers don't block writters etc. GeventDatabase is 1:1 copy of that database.
+2. DatabaseTreadSafe - a database to use with threads, readers don't block writers etc. GeventDatabase is 1:1 copy of that database.
 3. DatabaseSuperThreadSafe - a database to also use with threads, but database operations are limited to only one in given time.
 4. CodernityDB-HTTP - a HTTP server version of database, for multi